Treblinka extermination camp from Warsaw

 In case you cannot afford this price, then you can try to do it alone.
 Unfortunately without a car rental, the transport to the place is a bit difficult.

-Not only you can go to Treblinka, but you can also enjoy some beautiful places in the Polish countryside from Warsaw.
+Not only you can go to Treblinka, but you can also enjoy some beautiful places in the Polish countryside of Warsaw.

 One way is to get a train to Małkinia (Treblinka), which departs either to Białystok (and beyond) or Warsaw (and beyond).

 There are two main destinations in Warsaw for these trains: Warszawa Wileńska (Koleje Mazowieckie - green / yellow/black/white trains), and Warszawa Centralna (Intercity trains, grey-blue).

 Take the latter, as it is generally faster.
-Timetable: www.intercity.pl/en (Intercity trains only), or (all possible trains and routes by using the: «rozklad-pkp.pl
+Timetable: www.intercity.pl/en (Intercity trains only).
+You can also find all possible trains and routes by using the: «rozklad-pkp.pl» website.

-From the Małkinia station to the museum it's less than 10 km one way, so I don't think you'll pay more than 100-200 PLN.
-But I also don't think you'll find an English-speaking driver, bus this should not be a problem.
+From the Małkinia station to the museum it's around 8 km one way, so I don't think you'll pay more than 30-40 PLN for a taxi one way.
+It might be hard to find an English-speaking driver, bus this should not be a problem.

 Extreme Plan - Rent a Bike!

-You get out in Małkinia station and then you drive with the bike to Treblinka.
+Get out in Małkinia station and then you drive with the bike to Treblinka.
 It should be around 30 minutes to ride in the beautiful surroundings.

-You get you Free Audio guide and you visit all the important parts of Treblinka - See above for audio guide info.
+Install your Free Audio guide and you visit all the important parts of Treblinka - Obóz Zagłady Treblinka II.

-You will need also Google Maps.
+It's good to also have Google Maps.
 You can then return to the train station in the same way!

 Be Aware!
-You cannot exceed the total of 12 Hours for Bike Rental because you are going to have a Penalty.
+You cannot exceed a total of 12 Hours for Bike Rental because you are going to have a penalty.

-You can return the bike in any station in Warsaw!
+You can return the bike to any station in Warsaw!
 Check also our article about all the transportation options from Warsaw.

 Was this article useful to plan your trip to Treblinka?